slzhao/ExonDel/README.md

     #reference .fa file
     reffa=

-if these files located in /reference/, then the user need to modify these lines into:
+if these files were example.bed, example.gtf, hg19.fa and located in /reference/, then the user need to modify these lines into:

     #reference .bed file
     bedfile=/reference/example.bed